 Osteopathy aims to remove the underlying cause of pain, by reducing the amount of stress on your joints and relieving tension in the body, which can also help with tension headaches and migraines.
-It can also help to adapt the hormonal and structural changes that can occur in pregnancy.
+It can also help to adapt to the hormonal and structural changes that can occur in pregnancy.
 Osteopathy is commonly used to alleviate the symptoms associated with chronic illnesses such as arthritis and IBS too, minimising the pain and discomfort these conditions can cause.

 As a gentle and relaxing treatment, osteopathy can help to reduce stress on the body and improve blood flow and nerve supply.
 Many people find that it also works as a preventative treatment, so if you’ve recently recovered from an injury or health concern, this treatment can help reduce the risk of the problem reoccurring.